oxford24/oxford24.github.io/act_cfp.md

 The selected conference papers are expected to be published with EPTCS, and authors are advised to use the style files available at [style.eptcs.org](https://style.eptcs.org).

 Reviewing will be single-blind, and we are not making public the reviews, reviewer names, the discussions nor the list of under-review submissions.
 This is the same as previous instances of ACT.

+In order to give our reviewers enough time to bid on submissions, we ask for a title and brief abstract of your submission by March 26.
+For all planned submissions, please do provide a title and short text abstract by March 26.
+The full two-page pdf extended abstract submissions and up to 14 page proceedings submissions are both due by the submissions deadline of March 29 11:59pm aoe.

 Please contact the organisers for more information:
 David Jaz Myers (Abu Dhabi) and Michael Johnson (Sydney).